Creat Studios

 Creat Studios, Inc. was a video game developer based in Canton, Massachusetts with a development studio in Saint Petersburg, Russia.

+History

-It was founded in 1990.
-Vladimir Starzhevsky served as the company's chief executive officer.
+Creat Studios, Inc was founded in 1990.

 Creat Studios ceased making games in 2012 to 2013.
 They then changed focus to designing websites.
 The company's last Russian website may have closed in 2021.

+Key Persons

+Vladimir Starzhevsky then served as the company's chief executive officer.